New York Wage Theft Attorney

 In any of the above scenarios, you may be able to recover unpaid wages and other damages, depending on the circumstances of your case.
 It is important to remember that you are protected under law and those laws can be enforced.
 At T. A. Blackburn Law, PLLC, we are passionate about protecting your employee rights, ensuring that you are treated fairly per all relevant laws, and fighting to bring you the justice you deserve.

-Get the legal guidance you need by contacting us at (347) 427-5999 today.
+Get the legal guidance you need by contacting us at (347) 427-5999 or filling out an online form.

 Empathy.
 Knowledge.
 Passion.

-Why T. A. Blackburn Law, PLLC is Different-
+Why T. A. Blackburn Law, PLLC is Different

 T. A. Blackburn Law, PLLC valiantly challenges major corporations, government institutions, and those who irresponsibly wield their power to restore dignity to clients.